The Tribes of Crane: Publication history

 Shannon Appelcline noted that games like Tribes of Crane were competitive with the PBM games from Flying Buffalo for a period of time, but that Flying Buffalo outlasted its competitors.
-In 1993, Schubel and Son sold all games and licenses to Northwest Simulations.
+In 1993, Schubel & Son sold all games and licenses to Northwest Simulations.

 Reception

 In the June 1979 edition of Dragon (Issue 26), Jeff Neufeld lauded the human gamemaster, the addition of special orders, and the gamemasters' habit of sending a self-addressed stamped envelope when replying to a player's turn.
 His one disappointment was the lack of interaction with other players, but overall, he believed that "Tribes of Crane is an excellent game and worth every penny it costs to play.

 However, in the July 1980 issue of The Space Gamer (Issue 29), Forrest Johnson disagreed that a human gamemaster was necessarily a good thing, noting: "[It] is the largest open-ended correspondence game around.
 But how open is it when an inexperienced GM appraises your turn, so that a sophisticated special action comes back marked simple 'noted,' or ignored altogether?
 How open is it when a different GM handles every turn, so the elaborate preparations of a previous turn are forgotten?
 The more involved a player is in Crane, the more frustrated he becomes."

 In the April 1983 edition of Dragon (Issue 72), Michael Gray stated: "This is a long-running, well-established game.
 If you are very creative, you can enjoy it for a long time."

 In the July 1983 edition of White Dwarf (Issue #43), Trevor Graver liked the enjoyment that came from: "discovering things.
 The amount of information one can acquire about Crane is staggering, information on anything from city life, through to details on an obscure religion all come together to paint a brilliant fantasy."
 However, Graver did warn about the high cost of play: "Many prospective [Play-by-Mailers] flinch when they compare the cost of playing the game for a year, with say, the cost of the AD&D works."
 However, Graver concluded: "Tribes of Crane is well worth playing, and could very easily become an obsession."

 Brian Creese reviewed The Tribes of Crane for Imagine magazine, and stated that "[the playtester] found that quite a lot of work was necessary to start the game".

 In The Space Gamer 1979 Game Survey, readers rated Tribes of Crane 6.4 out of 9.